jvyden/jvyden/README.md

-### Hi, hello, welcome to hell!
+### Welcome to The Worst GitHub Profile

 My commits are always signed and show a Verified tag.
 If they aren't, there's a 90% chance its not me.

-I create gists sometimes.
+I create gists occasionally.
 They unfortunately don't show up here on the main GitHub website, so you can find them [here](https://gist.github.com/jvyden).